pulearn/pulearn/README.rst

 Documentation
 =============

-This is the repository of the ``pulearn`` package, and this readme file is aimed to help potential contributors to the project.
+This is the repository for the ``pulearn`` package.
+The readme file is aimed at helping contributors to the project.

-To learn more about how to use ``pulearn``, either `visit pulearn's homepage <https://pulearn.github.io/pulearn/>`_ or read the `online documentation of pulearn <https://pulearn.github.io/pulearn/doc/pulearn/>`_.
+To learn more about how to use ``pulearn``, either `visit pulearn's homepage <https://pulearn.github.io/pulearn/>`_ or read the documentation at <https://pulearn.github.io/pulearn/doc/pulearn/>`_.

 Installation